 Another example could be training aimed at fostering leadership skills.
 Here, a relevant scenario might involve simulated leadership challenges, such as conflict resolution among team members or decision-making during a crisis.
 By engaging in these scenarios, aspiring leaders can practice critical skills like communication, decision-making, and team management in a context similar to their managerial roles, aligning with the business goal of developing capable leaders to drive team success.

-3. Leverage Technology to Increase Accessibility
+Leverage Technology to Enhance Learning Strategies

 Using technology to increase accessibility in training means implementing digital tools to make learning easier, faster, and available to more people.
 Think about it like having your learning materials on your phone or computer instead of just in a classroom.
 One big advantage is that it helps companies reach more employees without worrying about geographical limitations or spending loads on travel expenses.